 Did I mention we have a liberal gay as foreign minister, a conservative woman as chancellor and an adopted Vietnamese as no-skill minister of the economy?

 I'm conservative in one regard: I want pro-worker social democrats, pacifist-eco greens and predictable no-experiments conservatives.
-The voters should be able to recognise the party they voted for a mere half term later.
+The voters should be able to recognise the party they voted for a mere two years ago.